usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 Not all cloud providers are the same.
 Some specialize in certain capabilities (e.g., Artificial Intelligence/Machine Learning, Internet of Things, scalability.
 Contracting Officers selecting a vendor should consider:

-* Choosing the right provider — or mix of providers — affects mission success
+* Choosing the right provider or mix of providers affects mission success.
-* Architecting for flexibility — reduces lock-in and facilitates future migrations
+* Architecting for flexibility reduces lock-in and facilitates future migrations.
-* Ensuring broad access \- agencies are increasingly utilizing enterprise approaches to buy and manage cloud services
+* Ensuring broad access agencies are increasingly utilizing enterprise approaches to buy and manage cloud services.

 Contracting officers should encourage: